 Well-being in detail

-For each of the nine topics of well-being, you will find a score for the region, its relative position compared to the other regions in the same country, and its relative position compared to all the OECD regions.
+For each of the eleven topics of well-being, you will find a score for the region, its relative position compared to the other regions in the same country, and its relative position compared to all the OECD regions.
 The value of each well-being indicator, expressed in its original unit (percentage, dollars, etc.), is beneath the chart.
 You can also find out whether a country has small or large regional disparities in a topic: the higher the ranking of the country (on the right end of the scale), the lower the disparities between the top and bottom 20% regional values in that topic compared to the OECD countries.See more about the well-being indicators

 OECD Regional Well-Being: